Dying for the Mission, or Glory?

 - Knowing we were fighting an unpopular, lost cause didn’t help morale.
 Drug use, especially heroin and marijuana, was rampant in American units at the time.
 Nobody wanted to be ‘the last one to die.’

-On May 2, 1972 my flight school classmate Dan Miller and I were flying a Huey on a routine resupply mission when we heard a frantic emergency radio call from Air Force F-4 jet fighter crew, saying they’d been hit by a missile and were ejecting near the coastline—just a few miles East from our position.
+On May 2, 1972 my flight school classmate Dan Miller and I were flying a Huey on a routine resupply mission when we heard a frantic emergency radio call from Air Force F-4 jet fighter crew.
+They’d been hit by a missile and were ejecting near the coastline—just a few miles East from our position.

 We immediately turned our Huey to rescue them, but then we heard another classmate, John Joseph “JJ” Petrilla, who was copiloting another Huey.
 JJ said he had the chutes in sight, so we returned to our planned route, but continued to monitor the rescue on our radio.
-We heard JJ say they saw where the F-4 pilots’ chutes landed…then, that they’d picked them up…then, that they were ‘climbing out’ with the rescued pilots aboard.
+We heard JJ say they saw where the F-4 pilots’ chutes landed…then, that they’d picked them up… They were ‘climbing out’ with the rescued pilots aboard.

 Then, one of our Cobra pilot’s shouted, “Break Right!
 Break Right!
 SAM!!”
 Then…stunned silence.
-JJ’s Huey had been hit by a shoulder-fired, heat-seeking missile, exploding their Huey in mid-air at 700 feet.
+A shoulder-fired SA-7 heat-seeking missile hit JJ’s Huey, exploding them in mid-air at 700 feet.

 I walked out onto the beach and prayed.
 “God, I don’t know you, and I know I’m not worthy, but if you get me out of this I’ll serve you.”